-Editorial Panel: Karin de Boer (University of Leuven), Andrew Chitty (University of Sussex), Gordon Finlayson (University of Sussex), Kimberly Hutchings (London School of Economics), Chong-Fuk Lau (The Chinese University in Hong Kong), Allegra de Laurentiis (State University of New York, Stony Brook), Constantine Sandis (Oxford Brookes), Italo Testa (University of Parma), Allen Speight (Boston University), Jon Stewart (Soren Kierkegaard Research Centre at the University of Copenhagen)
+Editorial Panel: Karin de Boer (University of Leuven), Andrew Chitty (University of Sussex), Gordon Finlayson (University of Sussex), Kimberly Hutchings (London School of Economics), Chong-Fuk Lau (The Chinese University in Hong Kong), Allegra de Laurentiis (State University of New York, Stony Brook), Constantine Sandis (University of Hertfordshire), Italo Testa (University of Parma), Allen Speight (Boston University), Jon Stewart (Soren Kierkegaard Research Centre at the University of Copenhagen)

 Steering Committee: Thom Brooks (University of Durham), Stephen Houlgate

 (University of Warwick), David Merrill (Sarah Lawrence), Robert Stern (University of Sheffield), Alison Stone (Lancaster University), Kenneth Westphal (Bogaziçi University)